 Stevie Smith, ‘Pad, Pad’.
 One of our favourite poems by one of the twentieth century’s most eccentric poets.
 ‘Pad, Pad’ is spoken by someone whose lover sat down and told her he didn’t love her any more.
 The animal suggestion of ‘padding’ rather than walking, as well as the ‘tigerish crouch’ of the departed lover, are trademark Stevie Smith touches, and make this classic poem about unrequited love all the more affecting.

 Carol Ann Duffy, ‘Warming Her Pearls’.
 This poem by the UK’s current Poet Laureate is narrated by a servant who, we learn as the poem progresses, harbours a secret love for her mistress.
 Almost unbearably sensual in its depiction of a woman who wears her mistress’s pearls but longs to be closer to her than they can ever be, this is one of Carol Ann Duffy’s finest poems.

 For more classic poetry, we recommend The Oxford Book of English Verse – perhaps the best poetry anthology on the market.
-Continue to explore the world of love poetry with this pick of the best poems to read at weddings, these classic breaking-up poems, and these great church poems.
+Continue to explore the world of love poetry with this pick of the best poems to read at weddings, these classic breaking-up poems, these Valentine’s Day poems, and these great church poems.
 For a change of pace, see our selection of the best ‘so bad they’re good’ poems.